MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-manage-employee-time-attendance-overview.md

 2. *Hire to retire*

    The upstream processes *Order to cash*, *Plan to produce*, *Project to profit*, and *Service to cash* all connect directly to *Create and submit timesheets*.

 3. *Onboard and manage the employee lifecycle*

 4. *Manage employee time and attendance*

    1. *Define and manage time and attendance policies*

    1. *Record employee absences*

    1. *Request time off*

    1. *Manage time off requests*

-    1. Create and submit timesheets*
+   1. *Create and submit timesheets*

       A parallel branch connects to downstream processes including *Order to cash*, *Plan to produce*, *Project to profit*, *Service to cash*, and *Record to report*, all of which have a connection to End.

    1. *Review and approve timesheets*

    1. *Adjust and correct timesheets*

 5. End

 ## Manage employee time and attendance benefits

-There are many key benefits that can be used to monitor and measure the success of implementing technology to support the *manage employee time and attendance*.
+Many key benefits can be used to monitor and measure the success of implementing technology to support the *manage employee time and attendance*.
 The following sections outline the key benefits that an organization might monitor and measure for *manage employee time and attendance*.

 ### Improved workforce efficiency

-When you use Dynamics 365 for managing employee time and attendance organizations can significantly enhance workforce efficiency by automating and streamlining critical processes.
+When organizations use Dynamics 365 for managing employee time and attendance, they can significantly enhance workforce efficiency by automating and streamlining critical processes.
 The system's integration with Human Resources, Project Operations, Field Service, Supply Chain Management, and Finance helps to ensure a seamless flow of data across the organization.
 With features such as automated timesheet creation, accurate recording of employee absences, and efficient shift management, organizations can experience a substantial reduction in manual workload and administrative overhead.

 This efficiency improvement can be measured through KPIs such as a decrease in time spent on manual data entry and an increase in the accuracy of attendance records, leading to more productive and focused HR and operational teams.